TheIoTLearningInitiative/IntelEdison/documentation/PinMultiplexor.md

 ######Table2 Pin Function Miltiplexing Control
 ![](PinFunctionMiltiplexingControl.png)

+**Note**:Sheild Pins IO10 and IO11 as PWM:
+  Depends on PWM swizzler.
+The SoC offers only four PWM pins.
+A jumper pin matrix labeled “PWM swizzler” on the baseboard allows these four pins to be connected to any subset of the six shield-header pins normally used for PWM.
+From the factory, IO3, IO5, IO6, and IO9 will be connected to the four available SoC PWM pins as described above.
+You can manually alter these to connect IO10 or IO11.

 ##Pin Direction & Pull-Up Control

 For most shield pins on the Intel® Edison kit for Arduino*, there is a buffer/level-shifter which needs to be configured for input or output direction, and an external 47 kohm pullup/pulldown resistor, which may be optionally enabled.
 Both are driven by dedicated GPIO outputs, listed in Table 3.
 When configuring a shield pin as an output, we advise configuring the buffer for output before setting the SoC GPIO pin direction to output.
 To disconnect the external pullup/pulldown resistors, it is necessary to configure as high-impedance inputs the GPIOs that drive them.